Who can apply for asylum in the UK?

 - Asylum seeker: An asylum seeker in the UK is someone who has made an application for asylum in the UK and is awaiting a decision on their application.

-- Refugee Convention: This is international legislation that will be considered by the Home Office when they are deciding whether an applicant is eligible for refugee status.
+- Refugee Convention: This is an international legal framework that will be considered by the Home Office when they are deciding whether an applicant is eligible for Refugee Status.
 Only someone who meets the requirements of the Refugee Convention will be granted refugee status in the UK.

 To seek asylum in the UK and be granted refugee status, your asylum claim must fall within one or more risk categories (called Convention reasons) under the Refugee Convention.
-This means that someone must face a well-founded fear of treatment that amounts to persecution because of their:
+This means that someone must face a well-founded fear of persecution because of their:

 - Race